-Introduction to art appreciation with an emphasis on basic 2D, 3D, and film mediums and their relationships to humanities.
-Historical and contemporary work with a multicultural focus will be emphasized.
+Introduction to art appreciation with an emphasis on basic 2-dimensional and 3-dimensioanl works, film and computer art in their relationship to historical and contemporary art and humanities with a multicultural emphasis.
 Not open for credit to student with credit in ART 5.
 (L)